 The half guard is a never-ending source of innovation in BJJ.
 A position born of necessity, when Roberto Gordo Correa suffered an injury to his leg.
 Unable to battle from the then customary full guard, he had to innovate.
 He ended up working form a position which kept his leg safe, yet allowed him to fend off guard passes.
 Fast forward a couple of decades and a half guard is still evolving tirelessly.
 There are countless variations today, which range from static to inverted ones.
 Each variation has its flaws and advantages.
 However, not all of them work equally well, especially at the highest levels of grappling.
 The latest in a long line of half guard instructions is the Paul Schreiner Half Guard DVD.
 Is this one really worth your time, effort and money?
 Read on and decide for yourself.

 The half guard is not an overly difficult position to play.
-Actually, put someone there, and they’ll instinctively make a right decision or two, in most cases .this is due to the fact that the position does not require any specific athletic abilities.
+Actually, put someone there, and they’ll instinctively make the right decision or two, in most cases .this is due to the fact that the position does not require any specific athletic abilities.
 After all, a heavily injured Gordo developed it specifically because of that.
-The half guard offers every type of player a way to mold it to their game.
+The half guard offers every type of player a way to mold it into their game.
 If you’re all about defense, then you can easily re-guard or simply stay safe from the half guard.
 Point grapplers can use it to sweep in any desired direction without much effort.
 For submission hunters, it is a finishing paradise, offering a way into virtually any submission system.
 Each of these aspects features in the Paul Schreiner Half Guard DVD, making it a great resource for both a specialized and a well-rounded half guard game.

 The issue with the half guard, and subsequently, half guard DVD instructionals is variety.
 It is very easy to get lost in the sea of information available.
 First and foremost, of course, is the quality and effectiveness of a half guard instructional.
 Next, it is the style involved.
 Not every half guard fits everyone’s body type, needs or experience level.
 Some half guard variations may be too much for a grappler during a certain period.
 The same techniques can become their favorite a few years down the road.
 A good reason to consider the Paul Schreiner Half Guard DVD is that of high-level simplicity.
 It means that you can watch and use it at blue belt, and then revisit it as a brown belt and discover completely new details.